Antarikchya-Prathisthan-Nepal/E-Cube/en/amateurradio/index.md

 ## This section contains

 ###  **[History of Amateur Radio](/en/amateurradio/history.md)**
-Discover how amateur radio began, from its early experiments in the 19th century to its critical role in **World Wars, space communication, and modern technology**.
+<i> Discover how amateur radio began, from its early experiments in the 19th century to its critical role in **World Wars, space communication, and modern technology**.</i>

 ###  **[Getting Licensed](/en/amateurradio/license.md)**
-Learn about the different **license classes, their privileges, and how to get started** as a ham radio operator.
-This section includes study resources, exam details, and international licensing information.
+<i> Learn about the different **license classes, their privileges, and how to get started** as a ham radio operator.
+This section includes study resources, exam details, and international licensing information.</i>

 ###  **[Why Amateur Radio?](/en/amateurradio/whyamr.md)**
-Explore the **benefits of amateur radio**, including global communication, emergency preparedness, technical experimentation, and a thriving worldwide community.
+<i> Explore the **benefits of amateur radio**, including global communication, emergency preparedness, technical experimentation, and a thriving worldwide community.</i>

 ---